Clergy Sexual Abuse

 Many stories highlight how abuse from clergy members was known by the institution but not acted upon.
 Effectively, this allowed abusers to continue their crimes for years.

-How was the abuse covered up?
+How was the institutional abuse covered up?

 In covering up clergy abuse, the Catholic Church sought to protect its reputation.
 An effective system was in place to “bury” evidence of the abuse and retain the good name of the Church in the community.